Canop/broot/documentation.md

 ### `:toggle_files`

-Swith between displaying only directories or showing everything.
+Switch between displaying only directories or showing everything.

 In the default configuration, it's mapped to `f`.